abtion/guidelines/README.md

 ## Philosophy

-The guidelines are extracted from real problems we encountered and the solutions we have found along the way.
+The guidelines are extracted from real issues we encountered and the solutions we have found along the way.
 These guidelines should be used as a default unless there is a good reason against it.

 ## Contribute